GabrielVelosoo/Car-Rent-Pro/README.md

         "created_at": "0000-00-00T00:00:00.000000Z",
         "updated_at": "0000-00-00T00:00:00.000000Z",
         "brand": {
-            Brand related to the model
+            Brand related to car model
         }
     }
 ]